 Current liabilities:

-Accrued expenses \$ 1 ,245
+Accrued expenses \$ 1,24

-Deferred revenue and other liabilities 161
+Deferred revenue and other liabilities 16

-Current portion of lease liabilities 549
+Current portion of lease liabilities 54

-Total current liabilities ,955
+Total current liabilities 1,95

-Non-current portion of lease liabilities 661
+Non-current portion of lease liabilities 66

-Total liabilities assumed \$ 2 2,616
+Total liabilities assumed \$ 2,61

-Net assets acquired \$ 10),559
+Net assets acquired \$ 10,55

-For the acquired assets and assumed liabilities, CRA has paid \$10.6 million, net, as of April 1, 2023, the amount of which was based on adjusted estimates of certain net working capital items.
+For the acquired assets and assumed liabilities, CRA paid \$10.6 million, net, the amount of which was based on adjusted estimates of certain net working capital items.
 In addition, CRA issued \$7.9 million of forgivable loans and agreed to provide other deferred compensation to key employees and a non-employee expert, which is treated as post-transaction compensation expense over the term of the loan.

 The intangible assets acquired are comprised of customer relationships, the fair value of which was determined using a multi-period excess earnings method.
 The customer relationships intangible is being amortized over a ten-year life on a straight-line basis, which approximates the expected pattern of economic benefit from this asset.
 The Company also recorded \$2.4 million of goodwill, all of which is expected to be deductible for tax purposes.

 On November 29, 2022, CRA acquired substantially all of the business assets and assumed certain liabilities of bioStrategies Group, Inc. ("bSG"), a Chicago-based consulting firm focused on developing commercial strategies for healthcare products and technologies.
-The acquisition expands CRA's business opportunities, expertise, and market presence with the addition of 17 colleagues with an office in Chicago, Illinois.
+The acquisition expanded CRA's business opportunities, expertise, and market presence with the addition of 17 colleagues with an office in Chicago, Illinois.
 The acquisition has been accounted for as a business combination, and the results of operations have been included in the accompanying condensed consolidated financial statements from the date of acquisition.
-The acquisition of bSG is not significant to our condensed consolidated financial statements for the quarter ended April 1, 2023.
+The acquisition of bSG is not significant to the Company's overall results presented in its condensed consolidated financial statements.